Monday 21 August – Thursday 24 August 2017

 A: No, there are no refunds.
-However, if you return the student’s admission card to us immediately, along with a short letter of explanation, at the discretion of management, a credit note can be put on the student’s file for future use or for use by a sibling.
+In certain circumstances, if you return the student’s admission card to us immediately, along with a short letter of explanation, at the discretion of management, it is possible that a credit note will be put on the student’s file for future use or for use by a sibling.

 Q: My son/daughter cannot attended the course.
 Can we buy the notes?

-Q: Am I entitled to the notes from classes that I was absent from?
+Q: Am I entitled to the notes from the classes that I was absent from?

-A: Yes, however you must deal directly with your teacher in relation to this.
-Administration staff do not have access to class notes.
+A: Yes, however you must deal directly with your teacher in relation to this, as administration staff do not have access to class notes.

 Q: Some class timetables refer to Sections A & B. What does this mean?

-A: Due to syllabus length, some subjects are split into sections.
-This is to ensure that topics can be given sufficient time in class.
-Students can choose the section that best suits their needs.
+A: Some classes are split into sections, this is as a result of the length of the syllabus.
+This is to ensure that all of the topics can be given sufficient time in class, and that students will choose the section that best suits their needs.